Daniel Sickles: Postbellum career

 Starting in the 1880s and continuing until nearly the end of his life, Sickles frequently attended and spoke at Gettysburg reunions as the former commander of the III Corps in the victorious Army of the Potomac, popular with many of the veterans who had served under his command.
-He also struck up a friendship with former opponent James Longstreet, one who was also seeking to defend himself from attacks (many politically motivated in Longstreet's case) over his war performance.
-Sickles’ popularity with veterans was not universal, however, because of his inflated claims that he was the ultimate father of the Union victory and his repeated attacks against George Meade, even after Meade's death in 1872, with falsehoods about Meade wanting to retreat from Gettysburg.
+He also struck up a friendship with former opponent James Longstreet, one who was also seeking to defend himself from attacks – many politically motivated in Longstreet's case – over his performance in the war..

+Sickles' popularity with veterans was not universal, however, because of his inflated claims that he was the ultimate father of the Union victory and his repeated attacks against George Meade, even after Meade's death in 1872, with falsehoods about Meade wanting to retreat from Gettysburg.

 The New York Monuments Commission was formed in 1886 and Sickles was appointed honorary chairman.
 He served the commission zealously for most of the rest of his life in securing appropriations for monuments to New York regiments, batteries, and commanders and having them placed correctly on the Gettysburg battlefield.
 He was forced out of the Commission in 1912, however, when $27,000 was found to have been embezzled.

 Sickles was appointed as chairman of the New York State Civil Service Commission from 1888 to 1889, and Sheriff of New York County in 1890.
 In 1891, he was elected to the board of the Gettysburg Battlefield Memorial Association.
 In 1892, he was elected again as a Democratic representative in the 53rd Congress, serving from 1893 to 1895.

 As a congressman, Sickles had an important part in efforts to preserve the Gettysburg Battlefield, sponsoring legislation to form the Gettysburg National Military Park, buy up private lands, and erect monuments.
 He procured the original fencing used on East Cemetery Hill to mark the park's borders.
 This fencing came directly from Lafayette Square in Washington, D.C.
 In fact, the park's borders were defined from its establishment until 1974 by a map prepared by Sickles.

 Of the principal senior generals who fought at Gettysburg, virtually all, with the conspicuous exception of Sickles, have been memorialized with statues.
 When asked why there was no memorial to him, Sickles supposedly said, "The entire battlefield is a memorial to Sickles."
 The monument to the New York Excelsior Brigade was originally commissioned to include a bust of Sickles, but it includes a figure of an eagle instead.